kenakofer/smart-o-harp/README.md

 **Cons**: Raised solenoids (undampened strings) draw current while remaining raised (one of my tiny $1 solenoids needs at least 70 mA to start lifting, and will continue to draw that while raised).

+**Edit 01/13/2020**: On the second build iteration, I found solutions to the energy usage issues.

+First, using a [voltage regulator](https://www.amazon.com/DROK-Converter-5-3V-32V-Regulator-Transformer/dp/B078Q1624B/), I was able to reduce the voltage to 9.5 or 10 volts, which reduces current through each solenoid.
+Each solenoid now needs about 140mA to raise.

+Second, one of the solenoids only needs a tiny fraction of that power to stay raised, so the arduino can regulate down the power after a short time, greatly reducing energy costs.

+This was a big problem to solve: It makes the prospect of raising all solenoids at once manageable, battery solutions are far more feasible, and the solenoids and components don't get super hot anymore!

 #### Depress single-note bars with motor push

 This is the second simplest solution.
 There are 12 "chord" bars, but their felts are cut so that one dampens only the `C`s, one dampens only the `C#`s, etc. Now to form an arbitrary chord, press down the set of bars that correspond to the pitch classes you **don't** want in the chord.
-Each depression will require more force than solenoids can probably supply, so higher torque stepper motors may be better.
+Each depression will probably require more force than small solenoids can probably supply, so higher torque stepper motors may be better.

 **Construction summary**: From an autoharp with exposed chord bars, take 12 bars and cut their felts to only dampen one pitch class.
 Replace them in a way to avoid damping on harmonic nodes.
 Get 12 high torque stepper motors with arms that swivel to straight down (to depress a bar).
 Mount them above the bars somehow, taking into account their difficult dimensions and the point of downward force on the bar relative to the strings being dampened.
 Given my lack of construction experience, this last task was too daunting for me.

 **Considerations**: Force of dampening.
 Avoiding harmonic nodes.

 **Pros**: Minimal power usage when not changing chords.
-Probably cheaper than the solenoids if done right, but not by much.
-Probably can be powered by a battery.
+May be cheaper than the solenoids if done effectively.

 **Cons**: Complicated mounting that occupies space in front of chord bars, which may get in the way of the strumming hand.

 #### Depress single-note bars with down pulling strings

+I only mention this because I seriously tried making it work for a bit.
+Wouldn't recommend it.

-Like the last in terms of the single note bars.
+Like the above in terms of the single note bars.
 For each bar: Tie a string to each end, run it straight downward and around a pivot point, then pull on both ends to depress the bar.
 Use a motor head to pull the strings taut to dampen a note.

 **Considerations**: Allowing the motors to do no work when not changing chords.
-Motors need to be about as high torque as previous.
+Motors need to have some torque.

 **Pros**: The complicated mounting of the previous can be relocated somewhere less invasive (inside the autoharp body would be really interesting.
-Probably can be powered by a battery.

 **Cons**: Starting to get quite complicated.